-A stress test can determine your risk of having heart disease.
+A stress test can estimate your risk of having heart disease.
 A doctor or trained technician performs the test.
-He’ll learn how much your heart can manage before an abnormal rhythm starts or blood flow to your heart muscle drops.
+They’ll learn how much your heart can manage before an abnormal rhythm starts or blood flow to your heart muscle drops.

-There are different types of these.
+There are different types of stress tests.
 The exercise stress test -- also known as an exercise electrocardiogram, treadmill test, graded exercise test, or stress EKG -- is used most often.
 It lets your doctor know how your heart responds to being pushed.
 You’ll walk on a treadmill or pedal a stationary bike.
 It’ll get more difficult as you go.
 Your electrocardiogram, heart rate, and blood pressure will be tracked throughout.

 Why Do I Need It?